Currently offering both in-person and online lessons

-I teach using a beautiful Mason & Hamlin Model 50 professional upright piano, my favorite upright that I’ve ever played.
-Adjustable-height benches — and, when appropriate, pedal extenders (foot rests with pedals) — are used to facilitate proper alignment.
-The studio is spacious enough to allow for plenty of “off-the-bench” learning as well, from multi-player note-reading games to movement-based rhythm activities.
+The primary piano here is a beautiful Mason & Hamlin Model 50 professional upright, and there’s also a Roland digital piano for side-by-side (and socially-distanced) lessons.
+Adjustable seating and, when applicable, foot support are used to facilitate proper alignment.
+The studio is spacious enough to allow for plenty of “off-the-bench” learning, from multi-player note-reading games to movement-based rhythm activities.

 Students have access to an extensive music lending library stocked with both standard and non-standard sheet music selections as well as many popular method series and other pedagogical materials.
+Tuition also includes access to studio-licensed online music subscription services.
 I’m regularly reviewing and adding to the library new publications that pique my interest, come with strong recommendations from other teachers, and/or help to fill the inevitable gaps in what I have to offer.

-Stanek Piano Studio utilizes professional-quality audio equipment, multiple camera views, dedicated high-speed internet, and a “Pro” Zoom license to ensure that, from the teacher’s end, technology is set up to allow for a successful online lesson experience.
+In addition to in-person lessons, I offer high-quality online lessons over Zoom.
+Professional audio equipment, multiple camera views, and high-speed internet help to ensure that, from the teacher’s end, technology is set up to allow for a successful online lesson experience.

 Piano lessons over Zoom require, at minimum, the following from the student: